quinn-dougherty/goalrefinement-talk/talk.md

 Immunity to crab buckets can be operationalized by your Big Five personality profile, for instance.
 I.e. low agreeableness can be an asset if there are social pressures making you less ambitious (though surrounding yourself with ambitious people might be easier than changing your personality).

-## Knowing a criticism from a complaint
-Attackers are your friends; they can help your project improve.
-But some attackers provide _actionable criticism_ while others _just complain_.
-If you're struggling to see the distinction, you might be in a crab bucket.

-There was a Paul Graham tweet at one point (paraphrasing):
-> **Ambitious people see other ambitious people as colleagues**, so they don't jeer or celebrate when they see someone fail at doing something hard.

 # 3. Hubris budget - ambition, humility, and ability to imagine yourself being awesome

 This is basically what is meant by _"hero license"_.